bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Replace with newer simulations?-->

 ![Image processing pipeline for the tortuosity analysis in cauterized mutants.
 **a**, We acquired a single slice in profile view of the head--trunk epithelium.
 First, we straightened the epithelial monolayer along the curvature of the vitelline envelope using the Straighten tool in ImageJ.
-We then cropped a window of 1000x120 pixels to standardize the size of the analyzed area for all embryos.
+We then cropped a window to standardize the size of the analyzed area for all embryos.
 **b**, Then, we applied a gaussian blur which allows to capture the deformations in the epithelium caused by the ectopic folds after thresholding.
 We create a mask and detect edges and invert to retain a single pixel line corresponding to the outline of the epithelium.
 The image is inverted for downstream processing.
 **c**, We applied a temporal color-coded projections to visualize the epithelial dynamics over time, and created a montage with all timepoints to extract the length of the outline using the skeletonize plugin in ImageJ.
 ](figures/FigS8.jpg){#fig:tortuosity tag=S8 width=100%}

 ![Image processing pipeline for the ablation analysis.
 **a**, Example of laser ablation near the cephalic furrow with the membrane signal (top left), the generated kymograph (right), and the linear fit (bottom right) over the distance between edges extracted from the kymograph.
+The position of the laser cut is annotated in vermilion, the edges marked in pink circles, and the edge distance in blue.
 In this case, the distance is increasing over time showing a positive recoil velocity.
 **b**, Example of a laser ablation far from the cephalic furrow where the distance between edges does not increase over time.
 ](figures/FigS9.jpg){#fig:ablation tag=S9 width=80%}